MysteryPuppy/Guide-to-Making-Visual-Novels/README.md

 And how it looks when you launch the game:
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/8.png "How our game looks")

 8. It's starting to look like a real game, right?
-Well, not quite but it's getting there!
+Well, not quite, but it's getting there!
 Let's add and polish some things up.
 To add a second character, I'm going to define a new character under kiwi's definition named Melon.
 To do this I'll write `define m = Character("Melon")`.
-We can show Melon in the scene the same we showed Kiwi.
+We can show Melon in the scene the same way we showed Kiwi.
 Under where we wrote `show kiwi normal at left`, let's write `show melon normal at right` so that the two characters don't overlap each other.
 Now we have two characters on the screen and can have them talk to each other.
 Remember, to <mark> hide a character, just write `hide [name]`.</mark> Another thing we can do is give them each different colors for their names.
 To do this, when we define the characters, we just have to write it like this: `define k = Character(_("Kiwi"), color="#C3FFC6")` where `#C3FFC6` is the color hex code I want Kiwi's name to be.
 You can find color hex codes [here](http://www.color-hex.com).<br/>
 To change a character's emotions, you don't have to hide the character.
 Just write `show [character][new action]` again and it will change the character's image.
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/10.png "How our code looks")
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/11.png "How our game looks") **Test yourself:** Try to change your characters' expressions and the backgrounds!
 Then make both of your characters have a conversation with each other.
-Add more dialogue to your code to start creating a cohesive story.
+Add more dialogue to your code to start creating an engaging story.

-#### Using Menus
+#### 📕 Using Menus
 1. Okay, the basics are taken care of but now you're probably wondering how we can allow the user to make choices.
 Without them being able to make choices, it's not much of a game, is it?
 To allow the user to make a choice, we have to create a `menu`.
 To create a menu, all you have to write is:

 ```